-Covers EMT-Intermediate emergency medical procedures.
+Covers Oregon EMT-Intermediate emergency medical procedures.
 Introduces the roles and responsibilities of the technician, emergency pharmacology, venous access and medication administration, electrocardiogram (EKG) monitoring and management of dysrhythmias, airway management and ventilation, and advanced airway techniques.
 Includes medical patient assessment and management; trauma assessment and management; and special considerations such as pediatrics, geriatric, and environmental emergencies.
 Emphasizes clinical decision-making.
 Covers procedures related to airway, oxygen, ventilation, shock, intravenous, intraosseous, and ECG monitoring, defibrillation, pharmacology and field protocols in the laboratory component.
 The clinical experience requires the student to observe patient assessment and evaluation in either an emergency department or an urgent care clinic.
-Students successfully completing this course will be recommended to the Oregon State EMS Office for the certification process.
-Failure of this course will require retaking the full EMT-Intermediate sequence.
+Students successfully completing this course will be recommended to the Oregon State EMS Office for the licensure process.
+Failure of this course will require retaking the full Oregon EMT-Intermediate sequence.
+Prerequisite: EMT167A with a grade of C or better.
+Offered as needed